 There is no mobile phone coverage in Antarctica.
 Guests can purchase satellite phone cards with US cash and use ALE handsets to make phone calls while in Antarctica.
 Calls can be made from our phone booths or personal tents.
 Satellite internet access is for ALE operations only.

 In an emergency, family members may contact our offices in Salt Lake City and we can forward a message to individuals in Antarctica.
-However, we will only give out information about you to those individuals listed on your Personal Information Form.
+However, we will only give out information about a guest to individuals who are listed that guest’s Personal Information Form.